SHERBORN SNAPPERS SWIM TEAM HANDBOOK

 Everyone must obtain a pass to park at the pond.
 These are issued at Town Hall in Sherborn.
 Car registration must be current.

 For Dover residents two options exist for passes:

-- 1st Year in Program: families may get a sticker for swim team hours only for $75
+- 1st Year in Program: families may get a pass for swim team hours only for $75

-- 2nd year and Beyond: families have two options, $75 for swim team hours only sticker or paying a $300 non-resident fee for a sticker that can be used any time of day.
+- 2nd year in Program and Beyond: families have two options, $75 for swim team hours only pass or paying a $300 non-resident fee for a pass that can be used any time of day.

 Questions: Questions regarding registration and fees, parent volunteer opportunities, or other administrative issues should be directed to the respective Parent Coordinators listed each year.
 Most of this information is also listed on the team website, but if you have additional questions please feel free to email them to Sherborn.Snappers1@gmail.com.